isotopp/isotopp.github.io/content/posts/2020-05-12-plugs-with-wifi.md

 Yesterday the Gosund plugs have been arriving, too.
 They need a bit of treatment, though.
 Instructions said to not connect them so that they do not update themselves - it can only make the reflashing harder if the original firmware is current.

-I also seem to need a RS232-adapter and/or a Raspi with Wifi in order to flash them over Wifi, so I bought a bit of toys to do that:
+I also seem to need a RS232-adapter and/or a Raspi with Wi-Fi in order to flash them over Wi-Fi, so I bought a bit of toys to do that:

 - A Raspi 4B
 - Case for the Raspi